Jowensky/Quench/README.md

 Automated Watering Plant app

 # Getting Started
-- Succeeding cloneing this repo, run yarn or npm install in your selected IDE then yarn start
+- Succeeding cloning this repo, run yarn or npm install in your selected IDE then yarn start

 # Built With
 - Express - Node